 MAKE ALL CHECKS PAYABLE TO GOLDSTAR TRUST COMPANY AND WRITE THE YEAR OF THE CONTRIBUTION ON THE CHECK.

 The original Note will be held for the Coverdell ESA by Goldstar Trust as Custodian.

-1300 East 9th Street, Suite 1605, Cleveland, Ohio 44114 888-822-3863 • www.cornerstonefund.org
+UCC Cornerstone Fund 1300 East 9th Street, #1605 Cleveland, Ohio 44114 888-UCC-FUND (822-3863) - cornerstonefund.org